 Dancing on the Head of a Pin

-This urban fantasy is a paperback edition that was published by ROC on April 7, 2009 and has 304 pages.
+urban fantasy that was published by ROC on April 7, 2009 and has 304 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, A Kiss Before Apocalypse, Where Angels Fear to Tread, A Hundred Words for Hate, An Apple for the Creature, In the House of the Wicked, The Fallen, Leviathan, Aerie, Reckoning, Walking in the Midst of Fire, End of Days, A Deafening Silence in Heaven